Have you ever walked into a room and wondered why it smells like someone has lit a cigarette even when there’s not a smoker in sight?

 The sticky, toxic particulate matter like nicotine clings to walls and ceilings while the gases end up being absorbed into curtains, carpets, and other upholsteries.
 These toxic brews can re-emit back into the air around us and combine with the already existing environmental pollutants.
 Studies have found that residual nicotine can react with common indoor air pollutants like nitrous acid and ozone to respectively form carcinogenic tobacco-specific nitrosamines and chemical ultrafine particulate matter that can pass through the human tissue.3

 Every day, humans, especially children and hospitality workers expose themselves to thirdhand smoke through inhalation, ingestion or skin contact.
 Crawling babies, toddlers, and children are closer to surfaces such as floors, carpets, and rugs.
 Many of them have the habit of putting their fingers into their mouth after touching these contaminated surfaces.
-Not only that, children also end up ingesting twice the amount of dust that grown-ups do because of their rapid respiration process and proximity to dusty surfaces.

 Similarly, hotel workers who spend their days sweeping, vacuuming, changing linens, and dusting the rooms of smokers end up being exposed to higher doses of thirdhand smoke than the guests who stay for just a few nights in smoking rooms.